 Sometimes decisions and actions must be dictated by a deeper sense of knowing.

 In a recent study at Bangor University (read about it here), researchers demonstrate the brain's predisposition to appreciate poetry before the conscious mind detects what is happening.
 Professor Guiallume Thierry and his colleagues measured brain activity of participants and observed positive responses to poetic sentence structures even when the participants could not consciously identify the "poetic" source.
+The inspiration was undetectable by the mind and yet was very real as measured by brain scans.

 So…there's a lot going on in the subtle, less attention-seeking parts of the brain.